Jammicus/Miscellaneous/Book_Summaries/Automate The Boring Stuff With Python - Al Sweigart.md

 'fat'
 ```

+---

 #### Dictionaries vs. Lists

-* Dictionaries are unordered, lists are order
+* Dictionaries are unordered, lists are ordered
-* There are no indexes
+* There are no indexes, instead dictionaries use key:value pairs
 * Lists are only equal to each other if they contain the same vaues AND are ordered, dictionaries are equal only if they contain the same values
 * Dictionaries cannot be sliced

+---

 #### The keys(), values(), and items() methods

 * These can be used in for loops
-* values() will return values in a list
+* `values()` will return values in a list

 ```
  spam = {'color': 'red', 'age': 42}